Pansanel/cetoolbox-kivy/README.md

 # cetoolbox-kivy

+The cetoolbox-kivy project is an implementation of the CEToolbox software with the [Kivy framework](https://kivy.org/).

+## CEToolbox
-The CEToolbox-Kivy project aims to provide a convenient tool for computing Capillary Electrophoresis parameters.
-It is written using the Kivy framework.
+The Capillary Electrophoresis (CE) Toolbox is a software for computing Capillary Electrophoresis parameters.
+It is developped and maintained by the CEToolbox Team.

-For more information, see <http://pansanel.github.io/cetoolbox/>
+For more informations, visit the [official website](http://cetoolbox.github.io).

+## License
 CE Toolbox is free software; it is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at